 |According to Accenture research:|

-As the worlds of consulting, software and data morph into one, firms must shift to a client- and buyer-centric mindset.
-Most technical service providers fall in love with their own solutions for solution’s sake.
-They are the proverbial hammers looking for nails and lose sight of what clients truly value (i.e. Revenue – Costs = Revenue) and whom they see as a solution provider.
+As the worlds of consulting, software, and data morph into one, firms must shift to a client- and buyer-centric mindset.
+Most technical service providers fall in love with their own solutions for the solution’s sake.
+They are the proverbial hammers looking for nails and lose sight of what clients truly value (i.e. Revenue – Costs = Profit) and whom they see as a solution provider.

 Start thinking differently about how your traditional core capabilities and your brand’s relevance can uncover new ways to create value and uncover growth opportunities.

 RELATED: The Fallacy of Professional Services Productization

 5. Know who your competitors really are.